lordraw77/open-automator/README.md

 ```
 ### scp: copy file or folder from local to remote server via scp

+## Note: if use multiple file config, the number of elements must be the same on local and remote path.
 ``` yaml
     - name: scp to remote
       scp: